JesseAldridge/worktree/README.txt

 WorkTree is a place for you to dump your mind and track your time.

-See test.txt an example tree file.
+See test.txt for an example tree file.
 It's just indented plain text.

 Here is an example string with full metadata:
   "     get sum of all children 3v 7/14h (0.5)"